Host Community Respecting Refugee Housing: Introduction

 The two introduced models have some disadvantages.
 The first is disrespectful to the refugees' preferences, while the second is not very realistic, as it is hard to make all inhabitants familiar with all refugees and the other way around.
 Therefore, our last model can be seen as a compromise between these two extremes.
-In the \emph{diversity} setting, introduced in \Cref{sec:diversity_setting}, all agents (union of inhabitants and refugees) are partitioned into $k$ types, and preferences are over the fractions of agents of each type in the neighbourhood of each agent.
-Another advantage of this approach is that it nicely captures also the settings where we already have number of integrated refugees and the newcomers want to have some of them in the neighbourhood, or the case of an internally displaced person.
+In the \emph{diversity} setting, introduced in \Cref{sec:diversity_setting}, all agents (both inhabitants and refugees) are partitioned into~$k$ types, and their preferences are over the fractions of agents of each type in the neighborhood of each agent.
+Another advantage of this approach is that it nicely captures also the settings where we already have some number of integrated refugees and the newcomers want to have some of them in the neighborhood, or the case of an internally displaced person, where naturally some inhabitants and refugees share some similarities.

 In all the aforementioned variants of the refugee housing problem, agents have dichotomous preferences; that is, they approve some set of alternatives and do not distinguish between them.
-It can be seen as if the neighbourhood of some agent does not comply with his approval set, he would rather leave the local community, which is very undesired behaviour on both sides.
+It can be seen that if the neighborhood of some agent does not comply with his approval set, he would rather leave the local community, which is very undesirable behavior on both sides.

 For all assumed variants, we show that an equilibrium is not guaranteed to exist even in very simple instances.
 Thus, we study the computational complexity of finding an equilibrium or deciding that no equilibrium exists.
 To this end, we provide polynomial-time algorithms and complementary \NPhness results.
-In order to paint a more comprehensive picture of the computational tractability of the aforementioned problems, we employ a finer-grained framework of parameterised complexity to give tractable algorithms for, e.\,g., instances where the number of refugees or the number of inhabitants is small, or for certain structural restrictions of the topology.
-Additionally, we complement many of our algorithmic results with conditional lower-bounds matching the running-time of these algorithms.
+In order to paint a more comprehensive picture of the computational tractability of the aforementioned problems, we employ a finer-grained framework of parameterized complexity to give tractable algorithms for, e.\,g., instances where the number of refugees or the number of inhabitants is small or for certain structural restrictions of the topology.
+Additionally, we complement many of our algorithmic results with conditional lower bounds matching the running time of these algorithms.
+A basic overview of our results can be found in \Cref{fig:results}.